RuslanPeresy/monodepth-keras/README.md

 clone or download the repository https://github.com/RuslanPeresy/ml-agents

-from ml-agents/UnitySDK/Assets copy folders ML-Agents and Gismos to the unity_environment/Assets folder
+from ml-agents/UnitySDK/Assets copy folders ML-Agents and Gizmos to the unity_environment/Assets folder